-Hey guys, Sven here as we head to Colorado for 31 in 31!
-Over the next month, I will be taking a look at each team’s players to watch out for going into the 2018-19 fantasy hockey season: The 31 in 31 daily segment.
+Hey guys!
+Over the next month, I will be taking a look at each team’s players to watch out for going into the 2019-20 fantasy hockey season.
 This analysis features everything from surefire studs, to sleepers, to streamers, deeper league holds, even to rookie-eligible prospects that may make an appearance at some point this season.
 Please let me know if you guys enjoy this type of material!
 Reminder that the stat totals are from last season.
 Last year my previews went alphabetically, but this year we’re going to go division-by-division, starting with the top team.
 On our 13th stop on the 31 in 31 tour, we visit the Colorado Avalanche.
 With some interesting off-season moves to give them some depth up front, and a silly amount of offensive talent on the back-end, watch out for the Avs this season.